VOLO Software Development Outsourcing Company's Blog

 A Brief History of C++

-As we already mentioned, C++ was designed and developed in 1979 by Bjarne Stroustrup, a Danish computer scientist.
+C++ was designed and developed in 1979 by Bjarne Stroustrup, a Danish computer scientist.
 He had previously written a thesis paper on programming, which acted as a catalyst to his work on C++.
 At the time, Stroustrup had just started working in AT&T Bell Labs (a Nokia-owned industrial research and scientific development company) and, throughout his working process, he felt the need for a more flexible and feature-rich programming language - something like C, but more dynamic.

 He chose C as a base language for C++, because it was portable, general-purpose, fast, and widely used.
 The predecessor of C++ was called “C with Classes” and had the following newly-developed features: